 Year 9 begins in fair Verona with the study of Romeo and Juliet.
 We dive deep into the world of the ‘star-cross’d lovers’, refining our analysis of key extracts and discussing them in terms of the rest of the play.
 We consider staging and evaluate the artistry of some striking productions of the play, while taking time to write creatively on Shakespeare’s themes and motifs.

-This is followed by a study of love and relationships as found in a range of poetry, much of which is pre-1914.
-These poems are not only about romantic love; we look at depictions of other relationships such as parent-child, and sibling dynamics.
-In these poems we are invited to reflect on the impact of the passage of time on relationships and explore how seemingly insignificant moments can take on a complex symbolic resonance that can only be appreciated with hindsight.
+As Year 9 draws to a close we start to look ahead, introducing unseen poetry in the summer term.
+In keeping thematically with the previous texts studied in Year 9, we read a range of poetry on the theme of love and relationships, much of which is pre-1914.
+In these poems we are invited to reflect on the impact of the passage of time and explore how seemingly insignificant moments can take on a complex symbolic resonance that can only be appreciated with hindsight.

 As English is a core subject, all pupils are required to study it.
 The skills developed through the GCSE English Language/Literature course support all other curriculum areas.